russjudge/RussJudge.WPFControlsAndStylizer/README.md

 | EllipseBackground | The background circle | Default is the style key "White".
 | Color1 | The primary color | Default is the style key "PrimaryColor".
 | Color2 | The secondary color | Default is the style key "SecondaryColor".

+By default, the ActivityIndicator is a circle.
+However, by setting the Height and Width differently, an elllipse is formed that will create a differently behaving activity indicator.

 ## Attached Properties